 OTHER PUBLIC ACTIVITIES:

-- Vice-President of the “Fundación Paz Ciudadana”, dedicated to studies and proposals of citizen security
+- Vice-President of the “Fundación Paz Ciudadana”, dedicated to studies and proposals for citizen´s security (1992-2018)

 - Member of the Board “Asociación Chilena de Empresas de Tecnologías de la Información (ACTI, 2014-16)